o355/PyWeather/README.md

 ## Welcome to PyWeather (0.6.0.1 beta)!
 Viewing the weather in a terminal has never been so much fun.

-## Development notice:
-I'll be taking a ~3 week hiatus from PyWeather development, thanks to tests.
-I really wanted to squeak out 0.6 beta before I took a hiatus.

-I'll be back at the end of mid-June for serious PyWeather development.
-Until then, expect sporadic development.

 ## Download/Setup
 You can download PyWeather by visiting the releases tab, and getting the latest zip.